African Union plans to launch its own credit ratings agency

 LONDON, Sept 12 (Reuters) - The African Union plans to launch a new African credit rating agency next year to address the group's concerns that ratings given to countries on the continent are unfair, an official told Reuters.

-The agency, which would craft its own assessment of the risks in lending to African countries, would be based on the continent and would add context to the information investors consider when deciding whether to buy African bonds or lend privately to countries, said Misheck Mutize, lead expert for country support on rating agencies with the African Union.
+The agency, which would craft its own assessment of the risks in lending to African countries, would be based on the continent, said Misheck Mutize, lead expert for country support on rating agencies with the African Union.

+It will also add context to the information investors consider when deciding whether to buy African bonds or lend privately to countries.

 "We already have quite a huge interest in the private sector to support the implementation of this," Mutize said, adding they are targeting a launch in 2024.